AeneasG/mosquitto-wasm/README-tests.md

 The tests require Python 3 and CUnit to be installed.

 # Run tests WASM
 There are various adaptations of the test suite to run with WASM.
 Currently, Unit Tests cannot be compiled as the `CUnit` library depends on `setjmp` which is not supported by WASI.
-However, there is work in progress and maybe soon, we can also run unit tests in WASM.

 Regarding the other tests, you can set the flag `wasm` in `test/mosq_test.py` to `True` to run tests with a WASM broker.
 Note, that this assumes that you have a `WAMR` runtime called `iwasm` in the root of this repository.